Salix glauca: Ecology

 As with other willows, S. glauca is an important food source for a variety of animals, particularly wintering ungulates, providing them with a rich source of calcium and phosphorus.
 It is considered moderately important as moose browse, and during the winter it constitutes much of the diet for snowshoe hares.

 Use

-Native Americans used parts of willows, including this species, for medicinal purposes, basket weaving, to make bows and arrows, and for building animal traps.
+Native Americans used parts of willows, including this species, for medicinal purposes, in basket weaving, to make bows and arrows, and for building animal traps.